Sheetal777/100DaysOfCode/round1-log.md

 ### R1D08 & R1D09 -21st and 22nd Sept
 1. Learnt about Python inheritence and python.

-2.Did some problems with classes and objects.
+2. Did some problems with classes and objects.

 3. Got a skill badge from GCP.